-"A Journey through 12 Decades of Johannesburg's History" Our Boutique apartments are situated at The MainStreetLife building, in the heart of The Maboneng Precinct.
+"A Journey through 12 Decades of Johannesburg's History" Our Boutique apartments are situated at The MainStreetLife building, in the heart of The Maboneng Precinct, a block away from the hostel.
 The 12 Decades Apartments chronicles the history of Johannesburg from 1886 to 2006, with rooms designed and conceptualised by some of South Africa’s most celebrated artists and designers.
 Each room explores a different theme appropriate to Johannesburg’s colourful mining and commercial history as Africa’s most powerful economic city.

 With a far-off view of the mine dumps and pine boxes filled with gold objects, the room effortlessly translates the era of the gold rush in Johannesburg.
 ‘Jack’ refers not only to the former owner of the building, Jack Lemkus, but also to Jack Barnato Joel, an early mining magnate.